telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Input` method specifies whether to show a textbox for typing in a page number.
 By default, such a textbox is not shown.

-The example below demonstrates how to show a textbox for the page number.
+The following example demonstrates how to show a textbox for the page number.

 ###### Example